sigp/lighthouse/book/src/become-a-validator.md

 2. [Building from source](./become-a-validator-source.md): this is a little more involved, however it gives a more hands-on experience.
-   - Note: to connect to the testnet you must build from the `testnet5` branch, `master` will not work.

 Once you've completed **either one** of these steps, you can move onto the next step.